Features of long-term care insurance

 When you need long-term care, you'll get paid from your LTC insurance policy.
 Policies with cash indemnity are a big improvement compared to reimbursement plans.

-But first, let’s talk about the name "cash indemnity."
+But first, let’s talk about the term "cash indemnity."
 The insurance industry desperately needs a naming consultant.

 Quick digression: My daughter showed me her pre-workout supplement called "Gorilla Mode: Tiger's Blood."